txt/ase19/docs/hw8.md

     return s1/n - s2/n # i is better if it losses least (i.e. this number under 0)
 ```

-## Check your Domination Predicate
+## Step 4: Test  your Domination Predicate

 For the [auto.csv](../data/auto.csv) data, sort each row by